progmaticltd/homebox/docs/external-accounts.md

 This option is set to true by default.
 Set it to false if you do not want to download your entire email archives.

+!!!
+Warning
-_Be careful, some email providers will not let you download emails once archived, for instance Zoho._
+    Be careful, some email providers will not let you download emails once archived, for instance Zoho.